Bacup and Rawtenstall Grammar School: History

 The school moved location again in the 20th century, to its current site in Waterfoot.
 The foundation stones for the current site were laid by the mayors of Bacup and Rawtenstall on 1 July 1911 and the buildings opened in 1913; the new name, Bacup and Rawtenstall Grammar School (BRGS), was thusly adopted.
 The school sits high in the Pennines, with the Edwardian buildings giving a view of the terraces below.
 It was turbulent in the later 20th century; with no new income following the Second World War, parents' associations at the school petitioned the Secretary of State throughout the following decades to give it control of its finances separate to the local authority, twice being awarded such.
 In 1989, on the second such occasion, the school accepted the reprieve, and used money to plan buildings for the Sixth Form.
 In 1988, Martyn Morris had been appointed headmaster; remaining in post into the 21st century, he was only the fifth headmaster over a span of three centuries at the school.
 In the 1997 Birthday Honours, Martyn Morris, who had been a government adviser on education under four Secretaries of State during his time at BRGS, was made an OBE for services to education.

 Martyn Morris retired in December 2004, with Marc Morris (no relation) joining as headmaster in April 2005.
 Marc Morris then left to become headmaster of Sha Tin College in Hong Kong in July 2011 and the post was taken by Alan Porteous in 2012.
 Longstanding teacher Trevor Elkington served as interim headmaster.

+In March 2023, BRGS made a choice to enforce all students to do RE GCSE and to cut double languages and drama.
+This was after the Year 10s chose them.
+This led to a protest and revolution under the organisation name BRGS FREEDOM creating a website and a petition as well as sending numerous letters and emails into school to get their point across.
+They were successful in getting the Year 10 choices reverted however they have been pulled for the forthcoming students meaning they have to complete 11 GCSEs in total.

+Previously a foundation school administered by Lancashire County Council, in September 2012 Bacup and Rawtenstall Grammar School converted to academy status.
+The school then became part of the Star Academies trust in September 2023.